The Biggest Misconception About Singapore Bloggers

 Category: Travel & Lifestyle

-TheSmartLocal started as an individual travel and lifestyle blog run that transformed into a company of 40+ in thee years, growing rapidly to become the leading online lifestyle publisher in Singapore.
+TheSmartLocal started as an individual travel and lifestyle blog that transformed into a publishing company in thee years.
 Today, TheSmartLocal is a hybrid between a blog and a magazine, with a young team of journalists and video producers showcasing the best of Singapore and beyond.
-Apart from their editorial website which receives 1.5-2 million hits a month, they have also started a video channel called TheSmartLocalTV that receives 1.5 to 2.5 million views each month.
+Apart from their editorial website which receives 1.5-2 million hits a month, they have also started a video channel called TheSmartLocalTV that receives 2.5 – 3.5 million views each month.

-For his entrepreneurship, Bryan has been featured in Canon's 'Big Story' entrepreneur series and several times in Channel News Asia and print media.
 TheSmartLocal was the first to combine the conversational style of blogging and the professionalism of journalism into one new media entity.
-This has led to the creation of a new type of 360 media publication in Singapore, that offers clients a holistic way to reach their readers through editorial, video and social media,
+This has led to the creation of a new type of media publication in Singapore, that offers clients a holistic way to reach their readers through editorial, video and social media,

 Every month, their content reaches over three million Singaporeans.
 Because of their strong social media following, some of their posts become ridiculously viral, and can reach hundreds of thousands of users – giving advertisers tremendous publicity.

-TheSmartLocal believes in creating win-win situations, by putting in extra effort to create advertisements that are interesting and relevant to their readers.
+TheSmartLocal puts in extra effort to create advertisements that are interesting and relevant to their readers.
 An example of this was their guide to the best Instagram-worthy places in Singapore.
 They had their photographer/model go around Singapore creating shots that would make a very visually-attractive article.
-This was specially conceptualised to promote the launch of a new camera and to hit its a key target audience - those looking for a camera to take such beautiful pictures.
+This was specially conceptualised to promote the launch of a new camera and to hit its a key target audience – those looking for a camera to take beautiful pictures for their Instagram feed.

 (This article for Panasonic Singapore reached over 250,000 people in just 24 hours.)